If you’re looking to rent your house or apartment, it is essential to do it safely and efficiently.

 6. Selecting potential tenants

-Selecting the right tenants is crucial to ensure a successful rental experience.
+Selecting the right tenants is crucial to ensuring a successful rental experience.

 When reviewing applications, look for tenants with a solid rental history, stable income, and positive references.